Savannah River: Early history

-The Westo were thought to have migrated from the northeast, pushed out by the more powerful tribes of the Iroquois Confederacy, who had acquired firearms through trade.
+The river's banks have long been inhabited by various Native American nations and during the Mississippian period it was one of the most densely populated regions.
+However due to escalating conflict between the Micoships of Ocute and Cofitachequi the river and surrounding areas became so depopulated it became known as the Wilderness of Ocute.
+In the 1600s the Westo are thought to have migrated from the northeast, pushed out by the Haudenosaunee Confederacy, who were engaging in their own expansionist campaign.
 This migration, beginning in the late 16th century, resulted in the Westo Indians reaching the present area of Augusta, Georgia, in the late 17th century.
+Their slave raids combined with outbreaks of European diseases from Spanish expeditions such as those of Hernando de Soto destroyed the already declining polities of Ocute and Cofitachequi creating a regional power vacuum.

 The Westo used the river for fishing and water supplies, for transportation, and for trade.
 They were strong enough to hold off the Spanish colonists making incursions from Spanish Florida.
 The Carolina Colony needed the Westo alliance during its early years.
 When Carolinians desired to expand their trade to Charleston, they viewed the Westo tribe as an obstacle.
 In order to remove the tribe, they sent a group called the Goose Creek Men to arm the Savanna (also known as the Savannah) Indians, a Shawnee tribe, who defeated the Westo in 1680.

 Following this, the English colonists renamed the river as the Savannah; it was integral to early development.
 They founded two major cities on the river during the colonial era: Savannah was established in 1733 as a seaport on the Atlantic Ocean, and Augusta is located where the river crosses the Fall Line of the Piedmont, at the headwaters of the navigable portion of the river downstream to the ocean.
 The two cities on the Savannah served as Georgia's first two state capitals.
 In the 19th century, the sandy river channel changed frequently, causing numerous steamboat accidents.

 During the American Civil War, President Abraham Lincoln proclaimed a blockade around the Confederate States of America, forcing merchantmen to use specific ports along the coast best suited for this purpose.
 The harbor at Savannah became one of the busiest ports for blockade runners bringing in supplies for the Confederacy until it was cut off by the reduction of Fort Pulaski and Union capture of Cockspur Island.

 The South Carolina-Georgia border was originally defined in the Treaty of Beaufort in 1787, which, among other things, "[reserved] all islands in [the river] to Georgia".
 Over time, new islands were created.
 Some, namely the Barnwell islands, are on the South Carolina side of the original line.
 In 1990, the U.S. Supreme Court decided that the new islands on the South Carolina side of the border belong to South Carolina.